 While a Bachelor’s degree can certainly bolster the confidence of your clients, it ultimately comes down to hands-on experience, knowledge, and talent.
 Showcasing your writing and design projects in a digital portfolio is a good way to demonstrate this.

 Picking a niche industry and working with clientele in a specific geographical location can have an impact on your earnings.
 For example, a programmer who specializes in renewable energy can often charge higher than a generalist who works with all types of clients.
-And, a copywriter in San Francisco can make considerably more money than a copywriter in Tampa.
+And a copywriter in San Francisco can make considerably more money than a copywriter in Orlando.

 The food truck craze is here to stay.
-It’s now a $2 billion industry.
+It’s now over a $1 billion industry.
 And while the overhead costs may be higher than some of the other businesses listed here–around $50,000–the revenues can be four times that amount if you’re successful.
 It can take some effort to stand out from the crowd–a unique menu and a location not swamped by other trucks.
-There’s no denying, though, that a good food truck can turn a nice profit.
+But there’s no denying that a good food truck can turn a nice profit.

 Entrepreneurs can use Clover’s Customer Engagement tools to share the truck’s location, use email to run promotions, announce new menu items, and publicize special events and innovations.
-Plus, Clover offers loyalty programs, like punch-card style programs that add up with each visit.
+Plus, Clover offers loyalty programs, like punch-card style programs, that add up with each visit.
+Read more about how to start a food truck.

 If numbers are your thing, a bookkeeping business is a low-overhead way to help individuals and businesses stay organized.
 All you’ll need is some software, a computer, and printing capability.
 Bookkeeping businesses are on the decline, so this is an industry where an enterprising entrepreneur can make inroads.